JoseMarioDev/aws-learn.cantrill.io-study-notes/06-Advanced_EC2.md

 - integrates natively with many AWS services. can be accessed using CLI/APIs from anywhere
 - 2 tiers. standard vs advanced

-  - can create upto to 10,000 parameters with no charge
+  - can create up to to 10,000 parameters with no charge
   - is a key/value pair
   - think .env values